This chapter describes how to configure a production to alert users about important events, such as events that require user intervention.

 As part of the development process:

 You configure the production to include the alert processor, along with any business services that it requires.
-For details, see the next section
+For details, see the next section.

 Each time any alert is sent, the alert text is added to the Event Log.
 This mechanism might be too passive for the most urgent messages.
 If you want the production to also actively seek the user, you must define and configure a business host that has the ability to contact a user device.
-This business host is known as an alert processor
+This business host is known as an alert processor or an alert target.

 To add the alert processor to the production: